By Andrea Buforn on Apr 25, 2019 1:02:33 PM

 Maker education works to prepare learners for the real world by giving them opportunities to approach, consider, and address real-world challenges of their own choosing, making whatever solutions or projects they feel are appropriate to do so.
 Because of this, as pioneer of the maker movement, Dale Dougherty, explains, when an individual generates a project, the project itself demonstrates what the individual has learned, and thus provides the best evidence of learning.

-Maker education seeks to engender curiosity, tinkering and iterative learning, leading to more robust thinking through better questioning and more thorough ongoing exploration
+Maker education seeks to engender curiosity, tinkering and iterative learning, leading to more robust thinking through better questioning and more through ongoing exploration

 Maker spaces are frequently informal, collaborative environments designed for creative production.
 Often associated with people working in the ‘STEAM’ disciplines (science, technology, engineering, arts, and mathematics), maker spaces encourage participants of different ages and levels of experience to blend digital and physical technologies as they explore ideas, learn technical skills, and create new projects.
 Maker spaces typically incorporate new technologies and innovative processes, encouraging participants to take advantage of these resources as they design and build.
 The essential characteristic of maker spaces is that they all involve and facilitate making, helping people develop an idea and construct it in some physical or digital form.
 In order to develop their projects, learners in these spaces must use a range of knowledge and experience holistically, often crossing disciplinary boundaries and learning to work with a range of tools, materials, and processes.
 By design, maker spaces are therefore ideal venues for the development of projects that do not fit neatly into narrow disciplinary or subject areas.
 They encourage learners to collaborate, remix, extend, and invent, often combining multiple approaches and knowledge areas in their projects.